0cjs/8bitdev/src/pmon/pmon.md

 makes a difference only when looking up a value for use as a byte or smaller value; see above.)

-These may be read via the parameter input mechanism above (e.g., at the command prompt type `?v/i` or `?v/I` to show the value of user variable `i`).
-Some commands have a `w` parameter for writing their output to a user variable; this parameter may be given value `/` to indicate that the output should not be written to any user variable (e.g. `?w/v3 ` will print the value 3, but not write it to any user variable).
+These may be read via the paramval input mechanism above (e.g., at the command prompt type `?v/i` or `?v/I` to show the value of user variable `i`).
+Some commands have a `w` parameter for writing their output to a user variable; this parameter may be given the value `/` to indicate that the output should not be written to any user variable (e.g. `?w/v3 ` will print the value 3, but not write it to any user variable).

 Commands
 --------

-Parameter letters below are followed by further characters to indicate the type of their value; see the parameter value types list above.
+Paramchars below are followed by further characters to indicate the type of their value; see the paramval types list above.

 The following are some standard parameters common to multiple commands.
-(Commands using these note them with "SP" below.)
-Not all commands using parameters with these letters will be using these standard parameters, however.
+(Commands using these note them with "Sparams" below.)
+Not all commands using these paramchars will be using these standard parameters, however.
 All parameters are remembered separately for every command.
 - `a0000`: Primary address (start address for data display, etc.).
 - `n`, `p`: Next and previous primary address.
 Increments or decrements `a` address by a command-specific amount.
-- `e0000`: End address (1 past the last address used by the command).
+- `e0000`: End address: 1 + the last address used by the command

 ### Command Summary